 Phase 1 Requirements:

-Beginning January 1, 2024, all drayage trucks registering for the first time in The CARB Online System must be equipped with and operate a zero-emission powertrain as a zero-emission vehicle.
+Beginning January 1, 2024, all drayage trucks registering for the first time in the CARB Online System must be zero-emission vehicles.

-Beginning January 1, 2024, a legacy drayage truck must visit a regulated seaport or intermodal railyard at least once each calendar year, to remain in compliance..
-Trucks that have not met their annual visit requirement will be excluded from The CARB Online System and considered as noncompliant, by March 31st of each calendar year, beginning in 2025.
+Beginning January 1, 2024, a legacy drayage truck must visit a California seaport or intermodal railyard at least once each calendar year.
+A legacy drayage truck that does not meet this requirement will be removed from the CARB Online System by March 31 of each calendar year, beginning March 31, 2025.

-Beginning January 1, 2025, all legacy drayage trucks registered in The CARB Online System will be excluded from The CARB Online System and considered as noncompliant, by March 31st of each calendar year, after the later of the time periods specified below in subsection 1. or 2.
+Beginning January 1, 2025, any legacy drayage truck registered in the CARB Online System must not exceed its minimum useful life threshold.
+Any legacy drayage truck that exceeds its minimum useful life threshold will be removed from the CARB Online System by March 31 of each calendar year and can no longer provide drayage services in California.

-Thirteen years from the model year that the engine and emissions control system of that drayage truck was first certified for use by CARB or U.S. EPA; or

-The date that the drayage truck exceeded 800,000 vehicle miles traveled or 18 years from the model year that the engine and emissions control system of that drayage truck was first certified for use by CARB or U.S. EPA (whichever comes earlier).

 Phase 2 Requirements:

-Beginning January 1, 2035, all drayage trucks must be equipped with and operate a zero-emission powertrain.
+Beginning January 1, 2035, all drayage trucks in the CARB Online System must be zero-emission vehicles and only zero-emission drayage trucks can provide drayage service in California

+Sales Disclosure Requirements

+Any person subject to this regulation selling a vehicle subject to this regulation must provide the following disclosure in writing to the purchaser on or with the bill of sale, sales contract addendum, or invoice: “An on-road vehicle operated in California may be subject to the CARB Advanced Clean Fleets regulations or other regulations.
+It therefore could be subject to requirements to reduce emissions of air pollutants.
+For more information, please visit the CARB Advanced Clean Fleets website.

+A copy of such disclosure must be kept for a period of not less than 5 years from the date the disclosure was provided to drayage truck operators and must also provide a copy of the written sales disclosure to CARB staff or CARB’s Executive Officer within 72 hours of either CARB staff or CARB’s Executive Officer written or verbal request.

 Drayage Truck Owner Requirements Drayage truck owners must:

-Submit drayage truck registration information by one of the following methods:
+Submit drayage truck registration information detailed in section 2014.1(a)(7)(C) by one of the following methods:

-Mail to CARB at the address listed directly below:

-California Air Resources Board Transportation and Toxics Division (TTD/Drayage) P.O.
-Box 2815 Sacramento, CA 95812 or

-Electronically submit through the CARB Online System at https://ww2.arb.ca.gov/our-work/programs/advanced-clean-fleets; or
+Electronically submit through the CARB Online System on the CARB Advanced Clean Fleets website; or

+Electronically submit by email to: TRUCRS@arb.ca.gov.

-Beginning January 1, 2025, drayage truck owners must annually report verifiable odometer mileage for all legacy drayage trucks 12 years or older and comply with the following reporting requirements:
+Beginning January 1, 2025, drayage truck owners must annually report odometer reading, engine family, and engine model year, for all legacy drayage trucks that are 12 years old or older using documentation listed in 2014.1(a)(3)(B)(4) and comply with the following reporting requirements:

-Odometer reporting shall be given to, and in a manner and format prescribed by, CARB annually on or before February 15th of each calendar year.
+The odometer reading must be reported to the CARB Online System no later than February 15th of each calendar year.
+The odometer reading must reflect the odometer reading as of January 1st of the current calendar year.

-Report annually the mileage reading and the date the reading was recorded from a properly functioning odometer or hubodometer.
+Report annually the odometer reading and the date the reading was recorded from a properly functioning odometer or hubodometer.

-If the odometer is replaced, report the following within 30 calendar days of the original odometer failure: the original odometer’s final reading, the new odometer’s initial reading, and the date of replacement;
+If the odometer is replaced, report the following information within 30 calendar days of the date the original odometer was replaced: the original odometer’s final reading, the new odometer’s initial reading, and the date of replacement;

 If the vehicle’s odometer is not functional and is not being replaced, report the serial number from a hubodometer with a non-resettable odometer.